- Standard Formatting Requirements

 Each category has specific guidelines which are listed below.
 Authors must ensure their work adheres to the limits of the chosen submission type:1.
 Original Research/Clinical Investigations

 3000 words.
 These papers provide a review of important issues in the care of older adults in the Emergency Department.
 An interdisciplinary perspective is important.
 The reviews should be based on evidence in the literature.
 The manuscripts may additionally highlight aspects of the medical literature in which the evidence does not exist.
 Features should include:

 The purpose of this section is to concisely describe a focused topic which will be relevant to the care of vulnerable older patients in the emergency department.
 It is typically one to two pages ranging from 500 to 1,000 words.
 No abstract is required.
 Features should include:

 1500 words.
 No abstract required.
 This section is devoted to highly relevant or controversial issues pertinent to older adults in the emergency department.
-10 references should follow AMA format.5.
+10 references should follow AMA format. (*These papers are peer reviewed by the editor.)5.
 Brief Report

 2000 words.
 Narrative abstract.
 This section is devoted to case series or case control trials which describe the preliminary evidence for practice change.
 The authors should follow the same format as the Clinical Investigations, but with a succinct background, methods, results and discussion.
 20 references should follow AMA format.6.
 Clinical Case Report